SmalkiGroove/heroes-expansion/doc/HEROES.md

 Researcher - Wizard

 - All experience that hero gains after battles is increased by 2% per hero level.
-- Every other hero gains daily experience equal to 2% of this hero's total experience.
+- Every other hero gains daily experience equal to 1% of this hero's total experience.
-- Gain +1 Knowledge per level up.
+- Gain +1 Knowledge per 10 levels at the start of each week.

 Starting Skills
 - Artificier